Ayushvaish425/casino-slotgame/README.md

 ## 🌟 Acknowledgments

-- Thanks to [Freepik](https://www.freepik.com/) for some of the assets.
+- Thanks to netlify for game deployment.
 - Inspired by the thrill of casino slot machines.